-23. Capital commitments
+21. Capital commitments

-At 31 August 2017, the Academy had capital commitments contracted for but not provided in these financial statements totalling £122,897 in respect of boiler replacement works.
+At 31 August 2018 the Academy had capital commitments as follows:

+Contracted for but not provided in these financial statements

-24. Pension commitments
+22. Pension commitments

 The Academy's employees belong to two principal pension schemes: the Teacher's Pension Scheme for England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Leicestershire County Council.
 Both are multi-employer defined benefit pension schemes.